 Everyone at UCLA Health is a part of the Magnet® journey, consistent with our vision of healing humankind, one patient at a time, by improving health, alleviating suffering and delivering acts of kindness.

-Ronald Reagan UCLA Medical Center (RRUCLA) submitted documentation to the American Nurses Credentialing Center for its fourth Magnet® designation in February 2020 and is hoping for a site visit in late 2020.
-This re-designation process is a reflection of continued nursing excellence made possible by the support of UCLA Health’s entire team.
-Recognizing that Magnet® designation is only one stop on the journey to sustained excellence, RRUCLA nurses will continue providing high-quality, innovative, patient- and family-centered care while monitoring and adapting practice to meet its patients changing needs.
+Ronald Reagan UCLA Medical Center (RRUCLA) announced its fourth Magnet® designation from the American Nurses Credentialing Center in December 2020!
+Only approximately 2% of hospitals have achieved this recognition four times!
+This is a reflection of continued nursing excellence made possible by the support of UCLA Health’s entire team.
+Recognizing that Magnet® designation is only one stop on the journey to sustained excellence, RRUCLA nurses continuously provide high-quality, innovative, patient- and family-centered care while monitoring and adapting practice to meet its patients changing needs.

 For more information, please contact: Kateri Tobias, BSN, RN, CCRN, RRUCLA Nursing Outcomes and Magnet® Program Coordinator

-UCLA Health - Santa Monica Medical Center (SMUCLA) received its first Magnet® designation in June 2016.
-This was the culmination of years of dedicated work on the part of the entire SMUCLA nursing team and reflected major enhancements to nursing practice.
-Over the next four years, the nursing team continued on its quest to sustaining nursing excellence and submitted its second Magnet® document in May 2020.
-The document’s exemplars highlight SMUCLA nurses’ commitment to evidence-based practice, quality outcomes and interprofessional collaboration on behalf of patients and families.
+UCLA Santa Monica Medical Center (SMUCLA) was first awarded Magnet® designation in June 2016 - the culmination of years of dedicated work on the part of the entire SMUCLA nursing team and reflecting major enhancements to nursing practice.
+Over the next four years, the nursing team continued on its quest to sustain nursing excellence.
+In January, 2021, SMUCLA announced its second Magnet® designation - further evidence of continued dedication to excellence.
+This achievement exemplifies SMUCLA nurses’ commitment to evidence-based practice, quality outcomes and interprofessional collaboration on behalf of patients and families.